 Additionally, most preemergent herbicides must receive rainfall or irrigation to work well.
 In summary, preemergent herbicides offer a great option for weed control in turfgrass environments.
 However, turfgrass managers must make timely herbicide applications, select the proper herbicide, and always read and follow product label instructions.
-I would like to reiterate although a herbicide may be good to excellent, no herbicide is perfect 100% of the time.
+A herbicide may be good to excellent, no herbicide is perfect 100% of the time.
 We would like to offer the following suggestions to improve annual weed control with premergent herbicides:

-- With oxadiazon, we recommend it be applied 2 – 3 weeks before typical preemergent timings.
+- Apply herbicides in a timely manner.
+With oxadiazon, we recommend it be applied 2 – 3 weeks before typical preemergent timings.

 - Make certain preemergent herbicides are irrigated or receive rainfall soon after application.